Kobeřice: Etymology

 The name is probably derived from the personal name Kober or Jakub.
 According to other theories, it may be derived from the German words Korb ('basket') or Köbler (designation of a small house next to a farmhouse).

 Geography

 Kobeřice is located about 11 km northeast of Opava and 23 km northwest of Ostrava.
 It lies in the Opava Hilly Land.
 The highest point is at 313 m above sea level.
 The stream Oldrišovský potok flows through the municipality.
 The municipal territory briefly borders Poland in the north.

 History

 The first written mention of Kobeřice is from 1234, when the village was owned by the Hradisko Monastery in Olomouc.
 The document that mentioned Kobeřice in 1183 was a forgery from 1236.

 From 1742 to 1918, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
 In 1920, it became part of the newly established Czechoslovakia.

 Transport

-The I/46 road (the section from Opava to the Czech-Polish border in Sudice) passes through the municipality.
+The I/46 road (the section from Opava to the Czech-Polish border in Sudice) runs through the municipality.